EarthByte/optAPM/README.md

 ## Configuration

 All settings are now in "Optimised_config.py", such as the model name, start/end times, number of models to use, etc. So the first step is to edit that to ensure it is configured how you like.
+The most important parameter is `data_model` which refers to the plate model data (mentioned above).

 ### Optimisation overview